gokulkarthik/codec-latent-denoiser/README.md

 # Codec Latent Denoiser

 This project explores speech enhancement in the latent space of neural audio codecs (DAC) by training a denoiser neural network on continuous quantized representations, inspired by the work ["Efficient Speech Enhancement via Embeddings from Pre-trained Generative Audioencoders"](https://arxiv.org/pdf/2506.11514).
-Instead of processing raw audio signals, this method works with the compressed representations, offering potential efficiency gains while maintaining high-quality denoising performance.
+Instead of processing raw audio signals, this method works with the compressed representations, offering potential efficiency gains while maintaining high-quality speech enhancement performance.

 ## Project Structure